ararslan/license-to-vim/README.md

     Plug 'ararslan/license-to-vim'

-to your .vimrc or equivalent and submit `:source` and `:PlugInstall`.
+to your .vimrc or equivalent and submit `:source %` then `:PlugInstall`.

 ## License